rstemmer/musicdb/docs/source/usage/install.rst

 This server can simply be installed via the package manager.

-If you used the package manager to install MusicDB, the Apache HTTP Server has already been installed as dependency.
+If you used the package manager to install MusicDB, the Apache HTTP Server has already been installed (or recommended) as dependency.
-The default MusicDB Apache server configuration is already installed in the apache configuration directory.
+The default MusicDB Apache server configuration is already installed in the Apache configuration directory.

 If you installed MusicDB from source, you find the configuration at ``/usr/share/musicdb/apache.conf``.